karlroberts/karlroberts.github.io/source/_posts/2017-01-09-disabling-usb-ports-on-linux.markdown

     $ echo '1-1.6' | sudo tee /sys/bus/usb/drivers/usb/bind

-This command pushed the USB device name, "1-1.6", to a special socket that acts like an command API to the USB driver, in other words rather than directly control the power of the device we ask the USB driver to do it for us.
+This command pushed the USB device name, "1-1.6", to a special socket that acts like a command API to the USB driver, in other words rather than directly control the power of the device we ask the USB driver to do it for us.

 ## Run it at start-up
 Now I have control over my USB ports I want to disable this port at start-up.